Brian Goes Back to College: Plot

-Brian ends up exercising for hours with the help of Stewie, Brian starts to exercise and lift on the top of a mountain, but realizes his test is only a few hours away.
-He becomes stressed at being late for his exam, so Lois persuades Peter to revive The A-Team one last time and drive Brian to his test, which is successful, and Brian arrives on time.
-He fails his test, but remains proud of himself for not cheating, much to the dismay of the family, who tells him that he probably should have cheated.
-Brian tries to reassure them that he finished what he started and labels his pride of that 'something', but the Griffins continue to berate him.
+With the help of Stewie, Brian starts to do a lot of exercise, including climbing up a snowy mountain, but then realizes his test is only a few hours away.
+Worried that Brian would be late, Lois persuades Peter to revive The A-Team one last time and drive Brian to his test, which is successful, and Brian arrives on time.
+He fails his test, but remains proud of himself for not cheating, much to the dismay of the family, who berate him and tell him that he probably should have cheated.

 Production

 Several people who were involved in the production of the original A-Team worked with show producers for this episode.
 Ron Jones wrote the music during the scene where Peter and his friends help the man in the bar; Jones had also written music for the actual The A-Team series in the 1980s.
 This episode marks the third appearance of Brian's wheelchair-using teacher; he originally appears in "Ready, Willing, and Disabled" and "Brian the Bachelor" when competing in the Special Olympics during the former episode and attempting to become a candidate for The Bachelorette in the latter episode.
 The professor's and his wife's voices were not played by a real person; they were made from a generic computer system in the studio.
 A deleted scene was animated which showed the professor informing Brian that he once had a student who was identical to him, but instead took human form and had a mustache.
 David Goodman commented this as being a pretty strange gag.
 Several viewers contacted Greg Colton, a Family Guy director, asking him if Roger Williams Park (a real public park in Rhode Island) was due to be demolished.
 He commented that one couple were extremely worried, because they were due to have their wedding there.
 The title of the episode was originally meant to be "Brian Goes Back to College and Stewie Goes With Him for Obvious Comedic Reasons", but it was deemed too long.